Integrate Shopify with Mastodon to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Finds customers by name, email, phone, or other filters and returns matching customer details.

-Creates a new order in your Shopify store.
+Creates a new product in your store.

 Learn how to automate customer communication with a practical, step-by-step guide.
 Discover what to automate, the benefits, and simple workflows for timely, personalized messages across email, SMS, and chat.